Phobos-developers/Phobos/docs/User-Interface.md

 *Power delta Counter in [Assault Amerika](https://www.moddb.com/mods/assault-amerika)*

 - An additional counter for your power delta (surplus) can be added near the credits indicator.
   - The counter is displayed with the format of `Label(sign)(Power Delta)`.
 The label is `PowerLabel` used in `ToolTips` (by default `⚡ U+26A1`).
   - When the power of the player is blacked-out by a spy or force-shield, `PowerBlackoutLabel` in `ToolTips` is displayed instead (by default ⚡❌ `U+26A1 U+274C`), the text color is `Sidebar.PowerDelta.ColorGrey`.
   - You can adjust counter position by `Sidebar.PowerDelta.Offset`, negative means left/up, positive means right/down.
   - You can adjust counter text alignment by `Sidebar.PowerDelta.Align`, acceptable values are left, right, center/centre.
   - By setting `PowerDelta.ConditionYellow` and `PowerDelta.ConditionRed`, the game will warn player by changing the color of counter whenever the percentage of used power exceeds the value (i.e. when drain to output ratio is above 100%, the counter will turn red).
   - The exception for this rule is when both power output and drain are 0 - in this case the counter will default to yellow.
+  - The feature can be toggled on/off by user if enabled in mod via `ShowPowerDelta` setting in `RA2MD.ini`.

 In `uimd.ini`:
 ```ini